-Business analysts are responsible for assisting companies in improving their processes and structures.
-They perform research and analysis to develop solutions to business issues and assist in the implementation of these systems into companies and their customers.
-Business Analysts are essential because companies depend on Business Analysts for continuous analyses and suggestions, as the data they provide is often used to enhance decision-making processes and reconfigure business priorities, both internally and externally.
-Now let’s see some Business Analysts’ career paths.
+Business analysts are responsible for assisting businesses in improving their processes and structures.
+They perform research and analysis to develop solutions for business issues and assist in the implementation of these solutions.
+Business analysts are essential because businesses depend on them for continuous analyses and suggestions, as the data they provide is often used to enhance decision-making processes and reconfigure business priorities, both internally and externally.

 IT Business Analyst

-IT Business Analysts play a vital role in project management, especially for technology-focused business projects.
-The capabilities of an Information Technology Business Analyst are important to any project’s progress.
+IT business analysts play a vital role in project management, especially for technology-focused business projects.
+The capabilities of an IT business analyst are important to any project’s progress.

 - Recognizing market needs and development strategies

-- Improving the quality of information technology products and services of the company
+- Improving the quality of IT products and services of the company

-- Examining the technological systems and business models that are designed
+- Examining the designed technological systems and business models

 - Developing technical innovations to meet business needs

-One requires the following skills to be a successful IT Business Analyst:
+The following skills are needed to be a successful IT business analyst:

 - Proficiency in SQL